-- •The Vehicle ID pass does not override the USFS required Adventure Pass.
-A crew is responsible for purchasing and displaying their own Adventure Pass, which is available at many Wrightwood businesses such as the grocery store, hardware store and gas station.
-A National Parks pass may be used instead. - •Only support crew vehicles are allowed in congested parking areas.
-Spectators are asked to park in turnouts and walk in to the aid stations. - •Many checkpoints are located directly along busy and dangerous Highway 2.
+- Only support crew vehicles are allowed in congested parking areas.
+Spectators are asked to park in turnouts and walk in to the aid stations. - Many checkpoints are located directly along busy and dangerous Highway 2.
 Whether on foot or in vehicles, crews must not impede highway traffic.
-Crews are encouraged to carpool when possible to prevent traffic problems. - •DO NOT PARK OVER THE WHITE LINE.
+Crews are encouraged to carpool when possible to prevent traffic problems.

+- DO NOT PARK OVER THE WHITE LINE.
 This is illegal, and violations put the race in jeopardy.
-Please help us ensure the race's future by following all traffic and parking rules and signs. - •Crews must comply with run officials directing traffic at all times. - •Crews are NOT allowed at checkpoints marked "NO" in the crew column of the AC100 checkpoint table, nor or they allowed at highway crossings or any unofficial spot on the course.
+Please help us ensure the race's future by following all traffic and parking rules and signs. - Crews must comply with run officials directing traffic at all times. - Crews are NOT allowed at checkpoints marked "NO" in the crew column of the AC100 checkpoint table, nor or they allowed at highway crossings or any unofficial spot on the course.
 We realize that some aid stations are accessible by vehicle, (Mt.
-Hillyer), but due to parking and noise restrictions, crews are not allowed there.
-Crews also may not hike in to any aid station marked "NO."

-- Crews must not drive alongside their runner while they complete the road sections of Highway 2.
+Hilyer), but due to parking and noise restrictions, crews are not allowed there.
+Crews also may not hike in to any aid station marked "NO." - Crews must not drive alongside their runner while they complete the road sections of Highway 2.
 This includes slowing to less than 25 MPH or in any way impeding traffic when they are passing their runner.
 This is incredibly dangerous for everyone involved. - No dogs are allowed at any aid stations or on the course.